 “A transmitter is set up in Germany or Langley, and the agent knows that at certain times on certain nights you will transmit to him.
 He is given a one-time pad, which the sender has the only other copy of.
 The pages of a the pad consist of random five-digit groups that are used to encipher messages with the aid of a matrix or number grid.
 Each page is destroyed after use.”

 All this presents a sizable obstacle to the hardened conspiracy theorist.
-Most of the population, even the skeptic blogger portion, have concluded there are indeed secret messages being broadcast in a spooky voice, that the CIA and KGB were involved, and that there was government denial of something that was clearly going on.
-Normally revealed secrets and government cover up would be conspiracy theorist gold.
+Most of the population, even the skeptic blogger portion, have concluded there were secret messages broadcast in a spooky voice, that the CIA and KGB were involved, and that there was government denial of something that was clearly going on.
+Normally, revealed secrets and government cover up would be conspiracy theorist gold.
 But the theorist compliments himself on being iconoclastic and able to shrewdly navigate false narratives, and that doesn’t work if there’s nothing to expose.

 But theorists did not become so by meekly acquiescing to Occam’s Razor.
 Consider someone with the handle Reef75 at abovetopsecret.com.
 He writes, “The official and common ‘explanation’ for this phenomenon is that it is some sort of spy communication.”